ibxibx/finpanel/README.md

 ---

-*This project is currently in active development as part of the #100DaysOfCode challenge.*
+*This project is currently in active development as part of the #80DaysOfCode challenge.
+Currently at Day 18 of 80.*